Superflows-AI/superflows/README.md

 ## Features

 - [x] Calls API endpoints to complete tasks and answer questions for users
+- [x] Writes code to analyse data and product visualisations 📊
 - [x] Uses RAG (retrieval) to answer questions on static knowledge 📚
 - [x] Developer dashboard to configure and test your AI assistant 🎛️
 - [x] Stateful streaming API 🏞️